 So they've won.

-And now they're telling themselves in the New York Times that the reason is the right people picked the right candidates and kept a Tea Party out of it, and there weren't any embarrassing statements that we had to try to defend it, limit our fundraising, and that's why we won.
+And now they're telling themselves in the New York Times that the reason is the right people picked the right candidates and kept a Tea Party out of it.

-You really think that people went to the polls yesterday, and as they're marking their ballots or pulling the levers or whatever, you think people are actually saying, you know what, I'm going to vote to Republicans this time because I don't remember any stupid things some guy in Missouri said.
+You really think that people went to the polls yesterday, and as they're marking their ballots or pulling the levers or whatever, do you think people are actually saying, you know what, I'm going to vote the Republicans this time because I don't remember any stupid things some guy in Missouri said.

 Yeah, yep, yep, that's it.